 Florida Shiranui Mandarins

 Big, ugly and amazing.
-These tangy mandarins are uniquely delicious, with a candy-like flavor and just might be the best tasting orange there is!Join our Mailing List
+These tangy mandarins are uniquely delicious, with a candy-like flavor and just might be the best tasting orange there is!See What's In Season!

 While most Florida citrus grows well in south Florida, the hardy mandarin tree actually thrives in the north where temperatures get down to near freezing.
 Warm summers keep these enormous oranges growing and maturing, while cool fall nights slow down the maturation so that the fruit can develop all the sugar needed.